 Radio Frequency Identification (RFID) refers to a wireless system comprised of two components: tags and readers.
 The reader is a device that has one or more antennas that emit radio waves and receive signals back from the RFID tag.
 Tags, which use radio waves to communicate their identity and other information to nearby readers, can be passive or active.
 Passive RFID tags are powered by the reader and do not have a battery.
 Active RFID tags are powered by batteries.

-RFID tags can store a range of information from a serial number to several pages.
-Readers may be mobile so that they can be carried by hand, or they may be mounted on a post or overhead.
-Reader systems can also be built into the architecture of a cabinet, room or building.
+RFID tags can store a range of information from one serial number to several pages of data.
+Readers can be mobile so that they can be carried by hand, or they can be mounted on a post or overhead.
+Reader systems can also be built into the architecture of a cabinet, room, or building.

 - Ensuring that patients receive the correct medications and medical devices